wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/4-manage-quality-updates.md

 - IT Admin Group: zero-day deferral (gets the update the day it is released).
 - Early adopters’ group: two-day deferral (gets the update two days after it is released).
 - Broad phase 1: seven-day deferral (gets the update a week after it is released).
-- Broad phase 2: nine-day deferral (gets the update nine days after it is released).
+- Broad phase 2: nine-day deferral (gets the update nine days after it's released).

 #### Select a deferral period in Microsoft Endpoint Manager